s2seweis/upload-retrieve-images/client/README.md

 2. Passing down the User State |user.imageCollection| as initial state to the imageFile hook

 3. Should fix that the imageFile hook get an empty initial state

+### Problem: The initial state of the useState Hook not wait for the parameter passed down